HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/index.md

 ## Getting the software

 Product software can be accessed from the [HCL Software Licensing Portal](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0073344){:target="_blank"}.
-For additional guidance, refer to the [Step-by-step guide on downloading HCL Digital Experience products](https://support.hcltechsw.com/csm?id=kb_article&sysparm_article=KB0077878){:target="_blank"} and watch the video tutorial on [How to download HCL Digital Experience Software from the License Server](https://youtu.be/ze0ZhLlXwfU){:target="_blank"}.
+For additional guidance, refer to the [Step-by-step guide on downloading HCL Digital Experience products](../../../guide_me/tutorials/access-software/register-for-access.md){:target="_blank"} and watch the video tutorial on [How to download HCL Digital Experience Software from the License Server](https://youtu.be/ze0ZhLlXwfU){:target="_blank"}.

-Beginning with HCL Digital Experience V9.5 Container Update 205 the [Docker images](../../../deployment/install/docker/index.md) for deployment to Kubernetes environments can be optionally accessed via Helm charts in the [HCL Harbor repository](https://hclcr.io/account/sign-in?redirect_url=/harbor/projects){:target="_blank"}.
-Customers with credentials to access entitled software in the HCL Software Licensing Portal may apply those credentials to optionally access the Docker components of Digital Experience v9.5 Container Update CF205 or later releases.
-For more information, see Access and Deploy DX 9.5 Docker components from HCL Harbor (add hyperlink to new page) for more information.
+HCL Digital Experience V9.5  for deployment to Kubernetes environments can be accessed via Helm charts in the [HCL Harbor repository](https://hclcr.io/account/sign-in?redirect_url=/harbor/projects){:target="_blank"}.
+Customers with credentials to access entitled software in the HCL Software Licensing Portal may apply those credentials to optionally access the Docker components of Digital Experience v9.5 releases.
+For more information, see [Access and Deploy DX 9.5 Docker components from HCL Harbor](../harbor_container_registry.md) for more information.

 HCL Digital Experience software is available through several product offerings and associated software licenses.
 Depending on the product offering that you purchased, your product might include some or all of the following HCL Digital Experience and related programs: